minio/docs/source/administration/minio-console.rst

    :depth: 2

 The MinIO Console is a rich graphical user interface that provides similar functionality to the :mc:`mc` command line tool.

 .. image:: /images/minio-console/minio-console.png
    :width: 600px
    :alt: MinIO Console Landing Page provides a view of Buckets on the deployment
    :align: center

 You can use the MinIO Console for administration tasks like Identity and Access Management, Metrics and Log Monitoring, or Server Configuration.

-The MinIO Console is embedded as part of the MinIO Server binary starting with :minio-release:`RELEASE.2021-07-08T01-15-01Z`.
+The MinIO Console is embedded as part of the MinIO Server.
 You can also deploy a standalone MinIO Console using the instructions in the :minio-git:`github repository <console>`.

+Logging into the MinIO Console depends on how you configured identity management for the deployment.

+- When using the built-in MinIO identity management solution, the sign-in screen displays a standard login screen.
+  Enter your Username and Password to log in to the MinIO Console.
+- If loggin in with a third party application and :ref:`MinIO's Security Token Service (STS) <minio-security-token-service>`, select :guilabel:`Use STS` and enter the Username, Secret, and Token.
+- If the deployment uses a single OpenID or Active Directory/LDAP identity provider solution, select the provider's button to proceed to the login screen.
+- If the deployment has multiple OpenID and/or Active Directory/LDAP identify management providers configured, the MinIO Console's sign-in screen provides a dropdown list of providers.
+  Select the provider you wish to use to log in to the MinIO Console, then enter the credentials.

+.. admonition:: Try out the Console using MinIO's Play testing environment
+   :class: note

    You can explore the Console using https://play.min.io:9443.
    Log in with the following credentials:

    - Username: ``Q3AM3UQ867SPQQA43P2F``
    - Password: ``zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG``

    The Play Console connects to the MinIO Play deployment at https://play.min.io.
    You can also access this deployment using :mc:`mc` and using the ``play`` alias.

 This page documents the high level configuration settings and features of the MinIO Console.

 Configuration
 -------------